Everything We Know About Yellowstone Season 5 Part 2

 When Yellowstone, the neo-Western drama created by Tyler Sheridan and starring Kevin Costner, debuted on the Paramount Network in 2018, no one predicted it would be such a massive hit.
 But both viewers and reviewers quickly deemed it one of the best TV shows on air, and fans couldn’t get enough of Costner’s modern-day cowboy John Dutton, owner of the largest ranch in Montana, who is locked in endless battles over his land.

-Now that Part 1 of Yellowstone Season 5 has dropped—the show’s fifth season has been split into two parts that total fourteen episodes—the upcoming episodes are as highly anticipated as shows like Bridgerton Season 3 and The Mandalorian Season 3.
-Read on for all the intel—and don’t forget, while you’re waiting for fresh episodes, you can always pass the time with these highly entertaining books to read based on your favorite TV shows.
+Now that Part 1 of Yellowstone Season 5 has dropped—the show’s fifth season has been split into two parts—the upcoming episodes are as highly anticipated as shows like Bridgerton Season 3 and The Marvelous Mrs. Maisel Season 5.
+Read on for all the intel including when the series will end—and don’t forget, while you’re waiting for fresh episodes, you can always pass the time with these highly entertaining books to read based on your favorite TV shows.

 When will Yellowstone Season 5 Part 2 Premiere?

 Soon, but not as soon as many would like!
-According to Paramount, audiences can expect to see the Duttons back on our screens in Summer of 2023.
+According to Paramount, audiences can expect to see the Duttons back on our screens in November 2023.
 No exact date for the show’s return has been released yet.
-However, Paramount did drop a teaser for the unfilmed season—which also promotes the Yellowstone podcast—confirming that the highly-anticipated Part 2 will return this summer.

 What will Yellowstone Part 2 of Season 5 be about?